School education

 Can you still get HPV if you wear a condom?

 Yes.
 Using condoms does lower your risk of contracting HPV; that is why practising safe sex is one of the three S’s for preventing HPV.
 However, as HPV is transmitted via skin-to-skin contact rather than bodily fluids, condoms cannot provide full protection from contracting HPV as they do not cover the whole genital area.
-The use of condoms is highly encouraged as they provide valuable protection against many STIs including some protection against HPV and unplanned pregnancy.
+The use of condoms is highly encouraged as they provide valuable protection against many sexually transmitted infections including some protection against HPV and unplanned pregnancy.

 How will I know if I have HPV?